fredgibbs/cedar/docs/enrollment.md

 ---

 # Enrollment
+One of the most useful features of CEDAR is aggregated and filtered enrollment reporting, which allows for a broader perspective---whether for a single semester or historical trends---that are not otherwise easily gained through MyReports data.

 ## Web Interface
 The ENROLLMENT tab on the web tool provides aggregated and filtered enrollment reporting.
 The filtering is mostly self-explanatory.

-Special courses like thesis credits and similar are automatically filtered out.
+- Special courses like thesis credits and similar are automatically filtered out.
 Let me know if you're not seeing a course that you need to.

-The most powerful control here is the `Group by` input box, which groups aggregated output.
+- The most powerful control here is the `Group by` input box, which groups aggregated output.
 The grouping options are fields in DESR reports, and will look familiar.

 For instance, you could look at: